 Why can I not see at night?

-There are several reasons why someone may not be able to see anything through their scope at night.
+There are several reasons why someone may not be able to see anything through their digital night vision scope at night.
 Here is a quick checklist to ensure the device is set up correctly.

 - Ensure the front lens cap is off.

-- Utilize the "left" button on the directional pad to put the scope into night vision mode.
+- Utilize the "left" button on the directional pad (HD & 4K Mini models) to toggle to B/W NV mode or Green NV mode.
 The screen should turn black and white after hearing an auditory click.
-Hitting the left button once more will put the scope into green night vision mode. once in night mode, the status bar should have a white or green, half-moon symbol in the bottom.
+Hitting the left button once more will put the scope into green night vision mode.
+On the 4K Max perform a short press on the selection knob, scroll to the "sun/moon" icon and click to toggle to NV mode.
+Once in night mode, the status bar should have a white or green, half-moon symbol in the bottom.